SamuelOvuema/Dareyio-pbl/Project3.md

 node index.js

-If every thing goes well, you should see Server running on port 5000 in your terminal.
+If everything goes well, you should see the Server running on port 5000 in your terminal.

 ![create index js Install dotenv](https://github.com/SamuelOvuema/Dareyio-pbl/assets/132525203/2e956a81-8fb6-4580-9db2-161e7fe125d0)